Respiratory Complications of Mesothelioma

 Shortness of Breath

-Dyspnea, or shortness of breath, is the most common respiratory complication of mesothelioma.
+Dyspnea, or shortness of breath, is mesothelioma’s most common respiratory complication.
 In a 2011 study of 238 pleural mesothelioma patients published in Industrial Health, 79% reported shortness of breath.

-Treatments: Breathing techniques and supplemental oxygen help patients manage shortness of breath.
+Treatments: Breathing techniques and supplemental oxygen can help manage shortness of breath.
 Ask your oncologist about breathing exercises or for a referral to a pulmonologist.

 Pleural Effusion